wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.0.9 - 2013/09/06 =
+* Features :
+	* Added 'View Docs' link from the top of each admin panel to that menus section on the plugins docs.
+* Tweaks :
+	* Added new Contact People Ultimate feature Groups settings to admin panel.
+	* Added new Profile sort arrow icons to Profiles.
+	* Fixed some typos and some minor feature sort on admin panel.
+	* Updated plugins Yellow sidebar content to show new Ultimate version features.
+	* Full plugins docs completed for all 3 plugin versions, Lite, Pro and Ultimate.
+* Fixes :
+	* Harden the plugins CSS output to prevent some theme CSS over-riding the Profile Grid layout settings
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.8 - 2013/08/28 =
 * Fixes :
 	* Added call wp_enqueue_script('jquery'); from add_action('get_header') to fix Google Map loading issue on some sites.